Shamanism in therapeutic practice

 What to expect from a session?

-Online sessions: During the online session, you can relax in a place of comfort where you will not be disturbed.
-As shamanic healing operates beyond time and space, online sessions are just as effective as in-person sessions and are preferred by some clients as they can be in the space of their own home.
+Online sessions: As shamanic healing operates beyond time and space, online sessions are just as effective as in-person sessions.
 I will call you at the beginning of the online session to discuss your intention for the session and open the ceremony together.
-I will then do the shamanic healing required and will call you again at the end to report back.
-Before the session, I will request a full body photo and the location to tune into the energy field.
-Before the session: take some time to relax and make sure you are in a place where you feel comfortable and won't be disturbed during the duration of the session.
-Prepare a comfortable space with a pillow, blanket, a candle.
-Wear something comfy, have a glass of water at hand and your journal ready.
-Make sure that you can remain undisturbed for a while after the session.
+If you like, you can stay on the video call during the remote healing.
+If you prefer, I can also call you again at the end of the healing session to explain what I did in the session and discuss your experiences.
+Before the session, I might request a full body photo and the location to tune into the energy field.
+During the online session (WhatsApp or Zoom), find a place to relax where you feel comfortable and won't be disturbed during the session.

 Ready to dive deeper?
 Recommended readings: